-Tariq Al Amri,
+Tariq Al Amri, Independent Non-executive Director

 Mr Tariq is a Chairman of the Audit Committee.
 He is also the Chief Executive Officer of Oman Environmental Services Holding Company, a company with the objective of transforming the solid waste management sector in Oman.